codio/site/source/docs/boxes/specifics/meanio.html.md

 1. We now need to install MongoDB `parts install mongodb`.
 1. Finally, lets start Mongo using `parts start mongodb`.

 When you exit your project, Codio will shut down your Box.
-So MongoDB starts up with your box, create a file `startup.sh` in the root of your project and add the following lines
+To get MongoDB to start up automatically when you open your project, create a file `startup.sh` in the root of your project and add the following lines

     parts stop mongodb
     parts start mongodb

 ##Modify a couple of small things for Codio
-We now need to make a couple of small modifications to make sure it runs smoothly on Codio Boxes.
+We now need to make a small modification to get things to run smoothly on your Codio Box.
 The main issue here is that Codio only allows access to Ports 1024 - 9999.
-The default Mean.io installation uses a port outside this range.
+The default Mean.io installation uses a port outside this range inside one file.

 1. Open up `app/views/includes/foot.html`
 1. Look for `<script type="text/javascript" src="{{'http://' + req.host + ':35729/livereload.js'}}"></script>`